 That doesn’t mean you can’t do more with the basic Dutch ingredients of meat, veggies, and potatoes.
 There certainly are places to eat in Amsterdam that take traditional Dutch food to the French cuisine level, like Lastage.

 2. Amsterdam restaurants with amazing decor

 As I said, the food is usually pretty okay, so if you have to choose, why not choose a place to eat in Amsterdam with a nice historic decor?
 I’m thinking of D’Vijff Vlieghen and De Silveren Spiegel.
 Or eat in a greenhouse: De Kas, Eat on a platform island REM Eiland, eating while lying down: Supperclub, eat in the dark: Ctaste.

 Trendy restaurants in Amsterdam are hardly ever in the city center.
 So here are some quality restaurants that have proved to be trendy and tasty at the same time:

 Amsterdam City Center

 Vuurtoreneiland.
 It’s on an island.
 Yes.
 You get there by boat.

 4. Use blogs and online guides to find places to eat in Amsterdam

 Reviews can give you a good indication of the food and the place.
 Use a local online restaurant guide to find something that suits you and is in the area you would like to eat.
 To find places to eat in Amsterdam, use TheFork (by TripAdvisor) and Yelp.

-Of course, many of the best restaurant don’t need to be on an online guide.
-Often they refuse to be in the guide, because booking are done via the website and the website takes an (unfair) portion of the money.
+Of course, many of the best restaurants don’t need to be on an online guide.
+Often they refuse to be in the guide because bookings are made via the website and the website takes an (unfair) portion of the money.
 When booking, always try to book directly at the restaurant by email or phone.
 Everyone speaks English.